-The newly developed monoclonal antibodies are also poorly effective as the new strains of the virus are showing their play.
+The monoclonal antibodies are poorly effective as the new strains of the virus are showing their play.
 The activity of 18 monoclonal antibodies was tested, and it was identified that the neutralizing activity of some of them was impaired.
 The neutralizing potential of the following monoclonal antibodies was specifically identified to be lost:

 The effect of Imdevimab was considered to be beneficial as it was able to maintain the potential of neutralization.
 If there is a cessation in the neutralizing potential, the monoclonal antibodies might fail to succeed in the war between the virus and humans.
 The chase for appropriate medications will be more if the modifications of the virus continue.
 The goal of the healthcare industry should focus on two important aspects:

 The mitigation measures help in preventing or reducing the adverse effects of COVID-19.
 These measures include all those sanitation and hygiene measures.
 The social health security aspects will be under the responsibility of the Government.
 In addition to this, we have to follow all the possible measures for keeping ourselves clean.
 The general rule of mitigation measure regarding COVID-19 is using a face mask, getting vaccinated, and following social distancing.